Persecution of Zoroastrians: Islamic Republic of Iran

 The 1979 Islamic revolution was equally traumatic for the remaining Zoroastrians, and their numbers reduced drastically.
 Immediately after the revolution, during Bazargan's premiership, Muslim revolutionaries "walked into the main Zoroastrian fire temple in Tehran and removed the portrait of the Prophet Zoroaster and replaced it with one of [Ayatollah] Khomeini".

-However, just like the Armenian, Assyrian and Persian Jewish communities, Zoroastrians are officially recognized and on the grounds of the 1906 Constitution allocated one seat in the Iranian Parliament, formally held by Esfandiar Ekhtiari Kassnavieh and currently held by Behshid Barkhodar.
+However, just like the Armenian, Assyrian and Persian Jewish communities, Zoroastrians are officially recognized and on the grounds of the 1906 Constitution allocated one seat in the Iranian Parliament, formerly held by Esfandiar Ekhtiari Kassnavieh and currently held by Behshid Barkhodar.
 Out-marriage and low birth rates affect the growth of Iran's Zoroastrian population which, according to Iran's 2012 census results, stood at 25,271, though this represented an increase of 27.5% on the 2006 population.

 In 2013, Sepanta Niknam was elected to the city council of Yazd and became the first Zoroastrian councillor in Iran.